gdarchen/raycast-extensions/extensions/github-copilot/README.md

 - **Create Task**: Kick off a Copilot coding agent job for a chosen repository and base branch using your prompt.
 The agent works in the background, opens a pull request and tags you for review.
 - **View Tasks**: Track the progress of tasks you've given to Copilot, and jump to the PR or session logs in GitHub.
 Available as a Raycast command, and from the menu bar.
+- **Copilot Usage**: View your GitHub Copilot usage metrics, including code completions, chat messages, and premium requests.
+Track your consumption and see when your allowance resets.
 - **AI Assistant**: Use the AI tools to help create tasks, search repositories, and get repository information through natural language.

 ### Requirements

 - **Access to [GitHub Copilot coding agent](https://docs.github.com/en/enterprise-cloud@latest/copilot/concepts/coding-agent/coding-agent)**, available for Copilot Pro, Pro+, Business and Enterpise users.
 If you're a Business or Enterprise subscriber, an administrator will have to [enable](https://docs.github.com/en/enterprise-cloud@latest/copilot/concepts/coding-agent/enable-coding-agent) the feature.
 - **Authentication with your GitHub account with OAuth**: The first time you use the extension, you'll be asked to connect your account, providing `repo`, `workflow` and `read:org` permissions.
+- **GitHub Copilot IDE extension** (VS Code, JetBrains, etc.): Required for the Copilot Usage command.
+Sign in to Copilot through your IDE to generate the authentication configuration file.

 ### AI Tools